Open this photo in gallery:

 Under the USMCA, on July 1, the partners can agree to renew the deal for 16 years.
 If they don’t, they begin a process of annual reviews that continues for 10 years, after which the agreement ends.
 Any of the three partners can also withdraw from the agreement with six months’ notice.

-• Jean Simard - President and CEO of the Aluminium Association of Canada
+• Jean Simard - president and CEO of the Aluminum Association of Canada

 • Darryl White - CEO of Bank of Montreal

-• Lisa Raitt - Vice-Chair of Global Investment Banking at CIBC, former Member of Parliament
+• Lisa Raitt - vice-chair of office of the CEO at CIBC, former member of Parliament

 • Tracy Robinson - CEO of Canadian National Railway